apache/directory-fortress-core/README.md

   * If tests complete without errors Apache Fortress works with your LDAP server.
   * These tests load thousands of records into target ldap server.
   * The 2nd and subsequent time test runs, teardown of data occurs.
-  * WARNING messages are negative tests in action:
+  * WARNING messages are negative tests in action.

 ___________________________________________________________________________________
 # SECTION 9.
 Instructions to load policy data using Apache Fortress Load utility.